legalcodes/test_lf/README.md

 the definition in place of it.

-The beauteous scheme is that now,
+The beauty of this scheme is that now,
 The beauty of this scheme is that now, if you change your mind about what a paragraph should look like,